COVID-19 UPDATE: Giving us Technology.

 Free Geek is continuing to pursue our mission by providing computers to those in need and with the increase we see in this need, we ask that you please provide us with your reusable laptops (laptops that are still able to be refurbished and redistributed to the community).
 These devices are the most essential to our work while teleschooling, telehealth, internet communications and more become the mainstream instead of in person interaction.

 We continue to accept anything we would usually take.
-Find out more here: What we accept
+Find out more about What we accept below

 For hardware donations we offer the following options: